TryGhost/slimer/packages/generator-slimer/README.md

 # Generator Slimer

-`generator-slimer` is a yeoman generator, but isn't intended to be used standalone, instead it's part of the [slimer](https://github.com/TryGhost/slimer) toolset.
+`generator-slimer` is a yeoman generator, but isn't intended to be used standalone, instead it's part of the [slimer](https://github.com/TryGhost/slimer) toolset exposed via `slimer new`.

 ## Install